Diwali 2025 will be celebrated on 20th October.

 5. Give yourself a festive look.

-Festivals are not only limited to home decoration, they also reflect your culture through your outfit and style.
-Whatever culture you are from, you should wear your cultural attire to the festival, and your style should be presented with simplicity.
-Try to give preference to organic fabrics like pure cotton or silk fabrics during festivals.
+Festivals are not limited to home decoration; they also reflect your culture through your outfit and style.
+Regardless of your cultural background, you should wear your traditional attire to the festival, and your style should be presented with simplicity.
+Try to give preference to organic fabrics, such as pure cotton or silk, during festivals.
 Here is the link for checking details of wearing organic clothes benefits- https://isha.sadhguru.org/us/en/wisdom/article/why-organic-clothing-benefits-of-organic-cotton

 6. Give the gift of Festive Foods.